Qrimpuff/holocure-auto-fish/README.md

 - HoloCure need to be running in windowed mode at 1920x1080 and in focus.
 - Start the program next to the pond in Holo House.

-Usage: `cargo run --release` and Ctrl-C to exit
+Usage: `cargo run --release` or download and run the latest release.
+`Ctrl-C` to exit.